wovo/torsor/readme.md

 such meaningless operations at compile time.
 It is designed to have zero runtime overhead.

-Having different types for a ration scale and its torsor can make an API more elegant, because it makes the difference between relative and absolute values explicit in the type system, instead of requiring two
+Having different types for a ratio scale and its torsor can make an API more elegant, because it makes the difference between relative and absolute values explicit in the type system, instead of requiring two